cvmiller/v6brouter/README.md

 Copy `v6brouter_openwrt.sh` to your router, edit values (for interfaces, and addresses) near the top of the script and run.

-The following values should be adjusted for your network, and brouter:
+The following values should be adjusted for your network, and brouter (as of version 2, this is simplified):

 ```
 # change these to match your interfaces
-INSIDE=eth0.1
-OUTSIDE=eth1
+WAN_DEV=eth1
 BRIDGE=br-lan

-# change IPv4 address to match your IPv4 networks
-INSIDE_IP=192.168.11.77
-OUTSIDE_IP=10.1.1.177

 # IPv6 Management address
 BRIDGE_IP6=2001:470:1d:583::11